icdevs/Icdevs_mainsite/_posts/2023-01-09-38-Async Flow - One Shot - Rust.md

 ```

 Since the IC has a new 5 minute timeout on full queues, the Sender and Receiver should retry this messaging after 5.5 minutes.
-Therefore the library needs to keep state of sent messages and should discard those messages after the acknowledgement has been made.
+Therefore the library needs to keep state of sent messages and should discard those messages after the acknowledgment has been made.

 The library should also keep track of processed message ids such that if a duplicate message is received, it is not reprocessed and instead, an acknowledgment is sent.